Coaches can be blind to opportunities to advance their teams and programs by falling victim to Confirmation Bias. Learn how to combat it.

-Perhaps you believe, for example, that the High-Low Offense is the “best” way to play or at the very least the style you prefer.
-As a result, you tend to only patronize clinics where a High-Low Offense coach is speaking, you watch and study only select teams that display this style, you seek only videos of High-Low Offense.
+Perhaps you believe that the High-Low Offense is the “best” way to play or at the very least the style you prefer.
+As a result, you tend to only patronize clinics where a High-Low Offense coach is speaking, you watch and study only select teams that display this style, and you seek only videos of High-Low Offense.

-Your thinking becomes that teams not running the High Low Offense all should be and that if they are not they are not playing the game as it “ought” to be played.
+Your thinking becomes that teams not running the High-Low Offense all should be, and that if they aren’t, well then they are not playing the game as it “ought” to be played.

 While a coach should certainly become an expert on what he/she teaches their teams, doing so by dismissing all the other alternatives as wrong or inferior is perilous.

 (Full disclosure, I have been guilty Confirmation Bias as it pertains to motion offense and conceptual based offense at times.
 Something I have to guard against.)

 We give an excessive amount of value to confirmatory information.
 It is much easier for a coach to recognize data or evidence that supports his/her preconceptions than to recognize data that refutes it.
 (Gilovich 1993)